ServiceNow/Fast-LLM/docs/developers/style-guide.md

 This includes python identifiers (classes, variables, methods, modules, etc.), file names and configuration parameters.
 For example:

+* Use meaningful, self-descriptive identifier names (ex. `x -> loss`).
+This gives other users a better chance to understand the code.
+Abstract variable names such as `x` are however OK for generic methods where more descriptive names aren't appropriate (ex. `add(x, y)`).
 * Avoid abbreviations, especially domain-specific ones.
 Ex. `bs -> batch_size`.
-* Avoid meaningless variable names such as `x`, except for generic methods.
+This gives everyone a chance to understand the code, regardless of their prior knowledge.
 * Avoid redundancies especially for configuration parameters, ex. `data.data_type` -> `data.type`.
 * Avoid name parts that refer to the data type, ex. `num`.
 Use type hints instead.